etienne1911/etienne1911.github.io/xiaomi_wifi_repeater_setup.md

 # Steps
 ## Getting device IP

-First we need to discover and retrieve device IP.
+We will try to discover and retrieve device IP.

-You can now plug your device to power it and it should blink, showing it cannot connect to any network yet.
+First plug your device to power it.
+It should blink showing it cannot connect to any network yet.
-Once configuration done the light will switch to a permanent blue.
+Once the configuration done, the light will switch to a permanent blue.

 From now on you'll need to switch your computer wifi to the device network appearing under `xiaomi_wifi_reapeater...` (this also means you'll loose your internet connection if your were connected in Wifi)